 As a self-employed worker in Portugal, you are not entitled to a minimum salary, as you would be if a company employed you.
 Read our guide to Self-Employment Registration as a Freelancer.

 There are many self-employed jobs available in Portugal, and the benefits of being your boss include setting your hours, choosing your clients, and potentially earning more money than you would if working for someone else.
-However, there are also some challenges to being self-employed, such as managing your finances and finding clients.
+However, there are also some challenges to being self-employed, such as managing your finances and finding clients, effectively acting as a sole business owner.

 If you are looking for in-demand self-employed jobs in Portugal, other options include IT consulting, language teaching, and freelance writing or editing.
 Whatever your skills and interests, there are opportunities to start your own business in Portugal.